Chapter 19.12

 B. Parking and service areas shall be located, designed and screened to be obscured from public view consistent with the nature of the improvement and topographical considerations.

-G. In areas where general planting will not prosper, other materials such as fences, walls and pavings of wood, brick, stone, gravel, etc., shall be used.
+C. In areas where general planting will not prosper, other materials, such as fences, walls and pavings of wood, brick, stone, gravel, etc., shall be used.

-H. Exterior lighting, when used, shall be part of the architectural concept.
+D. Exterior lighting, when used, shall be part of the architectural concept.
 Lighting shall enhance the building design and the adjoining landscaping.
 Lighting standards, fixtures and all exposed accessories shall be of a design and size compatible with the building and adjacent areas.
 Lighting shall be shielded and restrained in design.
-Excessive brightness and brilliant colors shall be avoided.
+Excessive brightness shall be avoided.

 These design standards apply to all property improvements except for those listed in EMC 19.12.020 and the light industrial (LI) zoning district.
 These standards are supplemented and further defined or explained by that document titled “City of Enumclaw Design Manual.”
 A copy of the manual shall be available from the community development department.

-C. Prominent facades should have no unbroken wall plane wider than 2.5 times the height of the wall plane.
-Special consideration will be given to projects in the CB1 and CB2 zones.
+A. Prominent facades should have no unbroken wall plane wider than two and one-half times the height of the wall plane.
+Excluding projects within CB1 and CB2.

-D. Wall and roof surfaces shall be broken down into smaller planes using effective vertical features (which may include columns), or by using substantial shifts in building footprints which result in substantial shifts in roof lines as follows:
+B. Wall and roof surfaces shall be broken down into smaller planes using effective vertical features (which may include columns), or by using substantial shifts in building footprints which result in substantial shifts in rooflines as follows:

 2. Vertical Shift.
 No single run of ridge, cornice, fascia or parapet should exceed 80 feet without a five-foot transition in height.